 Every baby is different and might need more or less food based on their appetite, age and capacity.
 Read on to find out how to plan their feeds and what are the indicators you should look out for to ensure they are satiated.

+How much milk does a newborn drink?
 If you’re wondering how much you should be bottlefeeding your baby, there’s no hard and fast rule – every baby and every milk is different.
 The amount you feed your baby will vary depending on a number of factors, including their age, their weight and their appetite.

-You should always read the instructions provided with your formula milk – they should help you to work out the correct amount for your baby.
+You should always read the instructions provided with your baby formula milk – they should help you to work out the correct amount for your baby.
 But you can also read on to learn how much is enough and how to time your baby’s feeds.

 Every baby is different and their appetites vary massively – it can be normal for them to take more or less feeds than what’s recommended in the table, and rarely will they wake exactly three hours after the previous feed is finished.